williambout/react-native-proximity/README.md

 #react-native-proximity

-A React Native wrapper that provides access to the proximity sensor state of an iPhone.
+A React Native wrapper that provides access to the state of the proximity sensor.

 ![](https://github.com/williambout/react-native-proximity/raw/master/demo.gif)